vavas/ts_blog/README.md

 # ts_blog
-This is my first ts project
+This is the type script service